CMS 13 and 12 Graph comparison

 GraphQL schema comparison

-Both CMS 12 and CMS 13 support standard GraphQL features, including queries with cursor, ids, limit, locale, skip, orderBy, pinned, where, facets, _fulltext, _and, _or, _not, _link, _children, _score, _json, _track, __modified, and _deleted.
+Both versions support standard GraphQL features, including queries with cursor, ids, limit, locale, skip, orderBy, pinned, where, facets, _fulltext, _and, _or, _not, _link, _children, _score, _json, _track, __modified, and _deleted.

 - CMS 12 exposes each content type as a separate root-level query.

-- CMS 13 introduces a unified, inheritance-based schema and adds support for
+- CMS 13 uses a unified, inheritance-based schema and adds support for

-_metadata, Experiences, external sources, and Variations. - CMS 13 introduces changes to property query structures and output formats.
+_metadata, Experiences, external sources, and Variations. - CMS 13 changes property query structures and output formats.

-SiteIdandSiteDefinition.
-Use_metadata.url.baseto return only content belonging to a specific site.
+SiteIdandSiteDefinitionqueries.
+Use_metadata.url.baseto return content that belongs to a specific site.

-CMS 13 defines base schema types (prefixed with _) including:
+CMS 13 defines base schema types (prefixed with _):

 _Content, _Page, _Component, _Media, _Folder, _Experience, _Image, _Video, _Section, _Item, _AssetItem, _ImageItem.

 Custom content types inherit from these base types.
-For example:
+The following list describes examples of inheritance:

 - A page type (

-NewsPage) might inherit from_Page. - A block type (
+NewsPage) inherits from_Page. - A block type (

 _Pageand_Componentinherit from_Content.

-This inheritance model results in a more consistent and extensible schema, enabling uniform queries across different content types.
+This inheritance model produces a consistent and extensible schema that enables uniform queries across content types.

 Property query comparison